Faizu-poro/gene-expression-analyzer/README.md

     cd gene-expression-analyzer

 2. **Run the app**
 a.
 Linux:
     ```bash
     R -e "shiny::runApp('app.R')"

 b.
 Rstudio:
 i.
 Open Rstudio
 ii.
 Set the current working directory to the folder containing app.R:
 iii.
-Click the Run App button or
+Click the Run App button or:
-            ```r

     shiny::runApp("app.R")

 c.
 R:
 If you are running R outside of Rstudio, open R, set working directory to the cloned repository and execute:
-            ```r

     shiny::runApp("app.R")

 ### Usage
 1. **Upload a GCT File**